CONGREGATION CONNECTIONS RESOURCES

 The Essential Needs Task Force of Kent County has been tracking needs and program updates across the county.
 We recommend your church subscribing to these updates that are filled with helpful information and local resources.
 You can subscribe to their email updates here.

 Access Food Pantry Network: Visit our Pantry Network page and find a list of services and resources being offered through Pantry Resource Centers in Kent County.
 Details are available in English and Spanish.

 Kent County Community Action TEFAP (The Emergency Food Assistance Program) distributions: See flyer for dates and locations for food distributions across the county.

 Temporary Food Assistance (Bridge Card): Temporary food assistance is available for eligible low-income families and individuals.
 Use MI Bridges to apply for assistance, check your eligibility status, and manage your account online.
-Also, similarly to March, April, and May, MDHHS has announced that households receiving SNAP benefits in Michigan that are not currently receiving the maximum amount allowed per household size, will receive an additional amount to raise benefits to the maximum for May.
-May additional benefits will be loaded on Bridge Cards between May 26th – May 31st.
+Also, similarly to March, April, and May, MDHHS has announced that households receiving SNAP benefits in Michigan that are not currently receiving the maximum amount allowed per household size, will receive an additional amount to raise benefits to the maximum for June.
+June additional benefits will be loaded on Bridge Cards between June 20th – June 30th.
 Here is a flyer with information.

 Grab and Go Meal Sites: for a full list of Kent County meal sites see the United Way’s list.